JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/A_Cosmology_of_Race.md

 Thus it is the task of a super-mortal race of material sons and daughters to enhance thinking-feeling-doing through biological grace.

 > A planetary Adam and Eve are, in potential, the full gift of physical grace to the mortal races.
-The chief business of such an imported pair is to multiply and to uplift the children of time...This is the origin of the violet race on the inhabited worlds.
-[UB 51:3.3](/en/The_Urantia_Book/51#p3_3)
+The chief business of such an imported pair is to multiply and to uplift the children of time...This is the origin of the violet race on the inhabited worlds. <a id="a205_258"></a>[UB 51:3.3](/en/The_Urantia_Book/51#p3_3)

 This is a feature built into the framework of the local universes for their inhabited planets.
 All six evolutionary races of color are intended to be uplifted by the progeny of Adam and Eve.
 The original plan called for a superhuman administration on this planet to oversee the upgrading and eventual blending of the races.
 The Lucifer rebellion and the default of Adam and Eve largely wrecked that plan for our world.
 However, human culture has benefited from the limited infusion of some of Adam and Eve’s progeny.
 The violet race serves an integrative function through its higher level of thought-word-action.